-The region extends from the City of Manistee north along the coast to Lake Township and east to Honor.
-According to the US Census, it is home to 20,348 year-round residents.
-Although the region is less than half of the combined area of Benzie and Manistee counties, it is home to just about half of the combined residents.
-The L2L region has little ethnic or cultural diversity, as only 8.8% of the region's residents are non-white.
+The Lakes to Land Regional Planning Initiative encouraged each participating community to define their unique identity in individual master plans that detail the community's vision for the future.
+Then the collaboration began with a shared vision for the region's future.
+The region from Manistee north along the coast to Lake Township and east to Honor is home to 20,348 year-round residents according to the 2010 U.S. Census.
+Although the Lakes to Land (L2L) region is less than half of the combined area of Benzie and Manistee counties, it is home to just about half of the combined county's residents.
+Also, the L2L region has very little ethnic or cultural diversity; as only 8.8% of the region's residents are nonwhite.

-The average median age is 50.1 years, significantly older than the state of Michigan where the median age is 38.9 years.
-The median age varies from 38.0 in the small village of Honor with only 328 residents to 64.3 years in Lake Township, where there are more seasonal homes than actual residents.
+The community is older, depicted by the average median age of 50.1 years; significantly older than the state of Michigan where the median age is 38.9 years.
+Within the communities however, the median age varies from 38.0 in the small village of Honor with only 328 residents to 64.3 years in

+Lake Township, where there are more seasonal homes than actual residents.

 Shelter for the region's 8,545 households is provided by 13,809 housing units according to the 2008-2012 American Community Survey.
-About 30% of these housing units are for seasonal, recreational, and occasional use; 10% are vacant and may be for sale or rent.
+About 30% of these housing units are for seasonal, recreational, and occasional use, and 10% are vacant and may be for sale or rent.
 More than half of the seasonal homes can be found in Crystal Lake, Lake, and Onekama townships alone.
-The large percentage of seasonal housing highlights the seasonal changes in population, which increases significantly during the summer months as seasonal residents and visiting tourists head "Up North."
-The year-round civilian employed population of 8,095 people is less than half of the region's total population.
+The large percentage of seasonal housing highlights the seasonal changes in population.
+The population increases significantly during the summer months as seasonal residents and visiting tourists head "Up North".

+When not enjoying a vacation themselves, the year-round civilian employed population of 8,095 people, less than half of the region's total population, is working in occupations that reflect the state of Michigan's economy.
 Overall, the average household income is \$56,930 with median levels ranging from \$28,438 to \$61,250.

-In a region known for its natural assets, it is not surprising that a greater percentage of occupations are in natural resources, construction, and maintenance when compared to the rest of the state.
-The service industry employs the second greatest number, highlighting the impact of tourism.
+In the region known for its natural assets, it is not surprising that a greater percentage of people have occupations in natural resources, construction, and maintenance when compared to the state of Michigan.
+The service industry employs the second most people in the region; which highlights the impact of tourism.